iterative/dvc.org/static/docs/commands-reference/add.md

   directory hierarchy.

 In a DVC project `dvc add` can be used to version control any data artifacts - input, itermediate, output files and directories, as well as model files.
-It's helpful to go back and forth between different versions.
-Usually, though it's recommended to use `dvc run` and `dvc repro` mechanism to version control intermediate and output artifacts.
+It is useful by itself to go back and forth between different versions of datasets or models.
+Usually though, it is recommended to use `dvc run` and `dvc repro` mechanism to version control intermediate and output artifacts (like models).
 This way you bring data provenance and make your project reproducible.

 ## Options